-You can view your personalised teaching timetable through Timetables web application.
-To do this, you will need to be fully registered, and it can sometimes take 48 hours for your full timetable to appear once you have registered for all of your modules.
+You can view your personalised teaching timetable through Liverpool Life and through the Digital University.
+To do this, you will need to be fully registered, and it can sometimes take 48 hours (occasionally more) for your full timetable to appear once you have registered for all of vour modules.

-You can also view your timetable on your smartphone with our Timetables app for iOS and Android.
-Visit the University app directory at liverpool.ac.uk/csd/app-directory/
+You can also view your timetable on your smartphone with our timetable app for iOS and Android.
+Visit the University app store at appstore. liverpool.ac.uk/csd/app-directory/

-Late notice changes (48 or less) to a scheduled time or rooms can be communicated to students who have the Timetable app via push notifications.
+Late notice changes (72 working hours or less in advance of the activity) of time or rooms can be communicated to students who have the app via push notifications.
 Please ensure you have notifications enabled on your device for this app to ensure you receive them.
-Changes that are more than 48 hours in advance will be communicated to you via your University email or CANVAS, so please check these platforms regularly for updates.
+Changes that are more than 72 working hours in advance will be communicated to you via your University email or on VITAL, so please check these platforms regularly for updates.